MWeissgerber/framework_figures_project/README.md

-Data can be downloaded at: 10.5281/zenodo.20265711 Upload all this data to data/raw
+Data can be downloaded at: 10.5281/zenodo.20265711 When downloading, create a folder called "data" with two subfolders "raw" and "intermediate".
+Put all the data in "raw".

 1) Climate change mitigation